-WASHINGTON (AP) — Americans are less confident in the economy than they were last month as massive government spending cuts have stoked economic uncertainty.
+WASHINGTON (AP) -- Americans are less confident in the economy than they were last month as massive government spending cuts stoke economic uncertainty.

 The index is closely watched by economists because it makes a monthly gauge of how Americans are feeling about their jobs, incomes and other bread-and-butter issues.
 That's important because consumer spending accounts for 70 percent of U.S. economic activity.

 The March confidence index fell to 59.7 from a revised reading of 68 in February.
 That's also below the 68.7 reading that analysts polled by research firm FactSet expected.

 Anxiety about $85 billion in across-the-board government spending cuts that took effect March 1 caused the decline, the group says.